tregubov/bro-marquee/README.md

-# broMarquee — Interactive Logo Marquee for Webflow
+# broMarquee: Interactive Logo Marquee for Webflow
 A free, lightweight JavaScript library with no dependencies for building smooth, infinite logo marquees in Webflow — with drag, wheel, touch, inertia, and full user control.

 ![broMarquee](docs/images/og-image.jpg)